All posts by Joseph Coulter

 As a baby, Jesus astonished us.
 And as an adolescent, we thought him bright and clever.
 (See the second chapter of Luke’s gospel.)
 But when he came of age, around 30 years old, we somehow managed to catch his eye and win his heart.
 Filled with the spirit of love, he began showering us with marvelous and extraordinary gifts in the way of a suitor, and he began talking to us about his family and his father’s kingdom, of which he was heir.
 We listened, of course, with interest.
 As time went on he even began to speak of himself as “the bridegroom,” and us as his “pearl.”
 “A merchant,” he was overheard saying, “went out seeking beautiful pearls.
 When he found one pearl of great price, he sold all that he had and bought it!”
 He called us his “vineyard.”
 He called us his “little flock.”
 He called us his “treasure.”

-Now all this sweet talk eventually found it’s way to the very top echelons of that cosmic realm, where Jesus’ father reigns as king and powerful beings rule in the heavens.
+Now all this sweet talk eventually found its way to the very top echelons of that cosmic realm, where Jesus’ father reigns as king and powerful beings rule in the heavens.
 The glorious and seraphic members of his father’s court were justifiably taken aback and puzzled at the news of this new love interest.
 They were quite familiar with Jesus, so there was understandably some shock and wonder and even dismay at this new turn of events.
 It might be helpful to picture the son of a great king traveling to a poor and remote settlement, and unexpectedly falling in love with an uneducated and very common peasant girl during the course of his visit.
 Naturally there were other contenders in this love game back home, brilliant, intelligent, well-groomed, and highly qualified, hoping to take their place at Jesus’ side when he became king.

 Some of these splendid individuals were genuinely happy for him and wished him nothing but joy and happiness.
 Others, especially those with exaggerated self-importance, were disturbed and clearly envious, to the point of rage and hostility.
 One of them, known as Lucifer, decided to intervene directly and see what could be done.
 (A detailed account of this exchange can be found in the fourth chapter of Matthew’s gospel.)
 Finding Jesus alone, this gorgeous heavenly luminary showed up and made his pitch, “I can offer you food at the snap of your finger, risk, thrills, and excitement, and unbelievable popularity with the crowds!
 All you have to do is love me, and me alone!”